Elitzur–Vaidman bomb tester: Interpretations

 The authors state that the ability to obtain information about the bomb's functionality without ever "touching" it appears to be a paradox that, they argue, is based on the assumption that there is only a single "real" result.
 But according to the many-worlds interpretation, each possible state of a particle's superposition is real.
 The authors therefore argue that the particle does actually interact with the bomb and it does explode, just not in our "world".

 Jean Bricmont offered an interpretation of the Elitzur–Vaidman bomb test in terms of Bohmian mechanics.
 It has also been argued that the bomb test can be constructed within the Spekkens toy model, suggesting that it is a less dramatic illustration of non-classicality than other quantum phenomena like the violation of Bell inequalities.
+The argument from Spekkens toy model involves the detector being able to detect a photon as either $|0 \rangle$ and $|1 \rangle$, where the $|0 \rangle$ state is not interpreted as the non-existence of the photon, but is instead a photon in a "vacuum quantum state."
+This photon can interact with a detector and show up as $|0 \rangle$ yet still carry information, allowing the bomb test to be interpreted in classical terms.

 Experiments

 In 1994, Anton Zeilinger, Paul Kwiat, Harald Weinfurter, and Thomas Herzog performed an equivalent of the above experiment, proving interaction-free measurements are indeed possible.

 In 1996, Kwiat et al. devised a method, using a sequence of polarising devices, that efficiently increases the yield rate to a level arbitrarily close to one.
 The key idea is to split a fraction of the photon beam into a large number of beams of very small amplitude and reflect all of them off the mirror, recombining them with the original beam afterwards.

 It can also be argued that this revised construction is simply equivalent to a resonant cavity and the result looks much less shocking in this language; see Watanabe and Inoue (2000).

 In 2016, Carsten Robens, Wolfgang Alt, Clive Emary, Dieter Meschede, and Andrea Alberti demonstrated that the Elitzur–Vaidman bomb testing experiment can be recast in a rigorous test of the macro-realistic worldview based on the violation of the Leggett–Garg inequality using ideal negative measurements.
 In their experiment they perform the bomb test with a single atom trapped in a polarization-synthesized optical lattice.
 This optical lattice enables interaction-free measurements by entangling the spin and position of atoms.